OrvilleChomer/vbMahjongg/README.md

 Notice also in the screen shot above how I never went to the trouble to create custom icons for the buttons, or a custom icon for the app itself.
 Sigh!

 I am currently working on and off on a *web version* which I plan to have running on CodePen and Glitch.com!
+I *may* do an SVG version of the tile images, or I might stick to using just bitmap images.

 - *VBMahjongg.vbp* is the project file.
 - The *clsMahjongg.cls* VB class file contains the main game logic.